Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model

 Complex molecules like proteins, colloids etc in contact with a homogeneous heat bath form a unique class of statistical systems.
 The most important characteristic feature of such systems is that such systems can be modelled by a Brownian particle (BP) with coordinate dependent damping \cite{lau,farago1,farago2}.
-In different conformations, the accessible surface area of such a molecule to bath degrees of freedom can be different.
-The coupling of the molecule to the uniform heat bath can then be conformation dependent \cite{expt1,expt2}.
-The motion of the complex molecule in its conformation space under equilibrium fluctuations is then equivalent to the motion of a BP in a multidimensional space with coordinate dependent damping.
+In different conformations (structural configuration of a complex molecule e.g. a protein), the accessible surface area of such a molecule to bath degrees of freedom can be different.
+Coupling of the molecule to the uniform heat bath can then be conformation dependent \cite{expt1,expt2,fauc}.
+The motion of the complex molecule in its conformation space under equilibrium fluctuations is then similar to the motion of a BP in a multidimensional space with coordinate dependent damping.
 The source of inhomogeneity being damping, even in the absence of any homogeneity breaking potential (conservative force), the conformation space remains inhomogeneous.
 This is a situation for equilibrium statistics where there exists an inhomogeneous space in a homogeneous heat bath and no extra energetics is involved in maintaining the inhomogeneity of space.
-This is different from an inhomogeneous heat bath where to maintain the inhomogeneity of the heat bath an external agent must be involved and one cannot talk of equilibrium without taking into account the presence of the external agent and the entropy produced by that involvement.
+This is different from an inhomogeneous heat bath where to maintain the inhomogeneity of the heat bath some external agent (presence of at least a third system) must be involved and one cannot talk of equilibrium without taking into account the presence of that external agent and the entropy produced by that involvement.

 Relevant questions one can ask, given such a system, are - a.
-If the equilibrium probability distribution is the Boltzmann distribution when the damping is constant over space, what is the more general probability distribution when damping is a function of space?
-This is an important question because the damping term cannot be accommodated in a potential. b.
+If the equilibrium probability distribution is the Boltzmann distribution when the damping is constant over space, what is the general probability distribution when damping is a function of space?
+This is an important question because the damping term cannot be accommodated in a Hamiltonian. b.
 When damping is inhomogeneous, what is the diffusivity?
 This is a relevant point because, damping being local can be inhomogeneous, but, diffusivity is a non-local quantity and should, therefore, be some average over space and time \cite{tupper}. c.
 How should one generalize the expression of stochastic force to decouple the local damping from the non-local diffusivity in equilibrium?
+As the present paper will elaborate, in the answer of this third question lie the answers of the previous two questions.